shuhei/dotfiles/README.md

     git clone git@github.com:shuhei/dotfiles.git
     ln -s dotfiles/.foo .foo

+Keep environement-specific git configs such as user name and email in `~/.gitconfig.local`.

 ## Vim

 Vim bundles are added to this respository as git submodules.
 Make sure to check them out.